Responsive UX/UI Design

 The usability testing consisted of a total of 5 participants (2 female and 3 male): 2 out of 5 participants were familiar with STEAMotype and only 1 had visited the existing site.
 Each participant tested the Mid-Fi Invision prototype of STEAMotype desktop and mobile remotely.
 They were given 3 main tasks to complete for both mobile and desk that satisfied the test objectives.

-With the feedback gathered, I created an Affinity Map to organize and analyze the test findings based on patterns, successes, pains, and recommendations that aided in design iterations.
+After the testing I organized the feedback into an Affinity Map to analyze the test findings based on patterns, successes, pains, and recommendations that aided in design iterations.

 REFLECTIONS & LEARNINGS